You're using an outdated browser. This website will not display correctly and some features will not work.

 1. Mark on the ground the location of its underground infrastructure and provide a written document containing information respecting the location of its underground infrastructure.

 2. State in writing that none of its underground infrastructure will be affected by the excavation or dig.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+8 (1).

-Time limit for response, standard locate request
+Time limit for response, specified request

-(3) A member who receives a standard locate request shall, subject to subsection (5), do the things required by subsection (1) within five business days after the day the member receives notification about the locate request.
+(3) A member who receives a standard request shall, subject to subsection (5), do the things required by subsection (1) within five business days after the day the member receives notification in respect of the request.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+8 (3).

-Same, emergency locate request
+Same, emergency request

 (b) the information referred to in paragraph 2 of subsection (1) is provided.
-2022, c.
-9, Sched.
-2, s.
-6 (1).
+2024, c.
+1, s.
+8 (4).

 Different time limit